- Welcome

 Emergency Preparedness

 Emergency situations can happen at any time.
 For individuals with genetic conditions and/or special healthcare needs, having a plan can make emergency situations easier to manage and survive.
 Are there medications that you or your loved one depend on every day to manage symptoms and maintain health?
 What would you do in the event you could not access those medicines?
-Something as common as a winter storm can prevent or delay individuals from accessing necessary medications and supplies.
-The resources below can help you and your loved ones organize your thoughts and information and be more prepared in case emergency events arise. |

 Two-sided information cards for 53 conditions ranging from amino acidemias, endocrine disorders, fatty acid oxidation disorders, hemoglobin, immunodeficiency disorders, lysosomal storage disorders, organic acidemias, and other disorders.
 The information cards can be printed and/or saved and contain information on what the disorder is/the most important thing to know about treating that condition in a crisis condition.
 There are also designated spots for personal identification and important names, phone numbers, and addresses.
 These cards were created by the New York Mid-Atlantic Consortium for Genetics and Newborn Screening Services.